pstlab/sharework_taskplanner/README.md

 the [**PLATINUm**](https://github.com/pstlab/PLATINUm) framework [2] which has been successfully applied in Human-Robot Collaboration scenarios [3,4].

 ROXANNE is a available as ROSJava package and can be easily installed by cloning the repository into the prepared ROSJava workspace.
-First clone the **roxanne_rosjava_msgs package** into the workspace in order to define the **custom messages** necessary to interact with a generic ROXANNE **acting node**.
+Clone the **roxanne_rosjava_msgs package** into the workspace in order to define the **custom messages** necessary to interact with a generic ROXANNE **acting node**.

 ```
 cd ~/ws/src